Automated Meter Reading

 AMR is the acronym for Automated Meter Reading.
-It will give VEC the ability to obtain meter readings without having to physically visit and manually read a customer’s meter.
+It gives VEC the ability to obtain meter readings without having to physically visit and manually read a customer’s meter.

-VEC will be installing communications technology that allows data to be sent back and forth between the meter and VEC offices.
-Meter data travels to a substation on existing electrical distribution lines.
+VEC has installed communications technology that allows data to be sent back and forth between the meter and VEC offices.
+Meter data travels to a substation on existing electrical lines.
 At the substation the data then travels via communications lines, where the meter data is then integrated with VEC’s customer information and billing systems and other applications.

 The AMR system consists of three main components.

-1) Meters – Each existing meter will be replaced with a new AMR enhanced meter that contains an integrated AMR transponder.
+1 – Meters – Each existing meter has been replaced with an AMR enhanced meter that contains an integrated AMR transponder.

-2) Substation Equipment – AMR substation communications equipment is being installed in our substations.
+2 – Substation Equipment – AMR substation communications equipment is installed in our substations.

-3) Computer System – An AMR data server has been installed in the Corporate Office in Decatur.
+3 – Computer System – An AMR data server is located at the Corporate Office in Decatur.

-The meter’s exterior appearance is like a typical electronic meter.
+The meter that we use for the AMR system is the same device that we have been using for years.
 The only difference is that an AMR transponder is installed inside the meter.

 The AMR device is powered by electricity from the utility side of the meter.
 The meter does not record the electricity used to operate the AMR unit.
 You will not be charged for the electricity used to power the AMR unit.